opnsense/docs/source/manual/how-tos/installazure.rst

 with automatic failover and synchronised states, minimising disruption.
 Keep your network secure and the good packets flowing.

-The Virtual Appliance is available on the Microsoft Azure Marketplace.
+The Virtual Appliance is available on the Microsoft Azure Marketplace (`here <https://azuremarketplace.microsoft.com/nl-nl/marketplace/apps/decisosalesbv.opnsense?tab=Overview>`__).

 .. image:: images/azure_offer.png
     :width: 100%